 The Visual Arts Fund is a grant program established in 2016 by Midway Contemporary Art with generous support from The Andy Warhol Foundation for the Visual Arts.
-Minneapolis–Saint Paul is one of twelve metro areas included in Warhol’s Regional Regranting Program, which is aimed at promoting vibrant artistic activity in cities across the United States.
+Minneapolis–Saint Paul is one of thirty-two metro areas included in Warhol’s Regional Regranting Program, which is aimed at promoting vibrant artistic activity in cities across the United States.

-In 2018 the Visual Arts Fund will award $60,000 ($5,000 and $10,000 grants) to artist organized projects in the Twin Cities metro region.
-The VAF supports the development of projects and initiatives that engage the public with visual art.
+In 2023 the Visual Arts Fund will award $60,000 (six $10,000 grants) to artist organized projects in the Twin Cities metro region.
 Proposals must name a lead organizer, but can include any number of artists as collaborators; individuals or groups may apply.
-The VAF program seeks to support a wide array of innovative and diverse projects that otherwise might not occur.
+The VAF supports the development of projects and initiatives that engage the public with visual art and seeks to support a wide array of innovative and diverse projects that otherwise might not occur.

 Projects that have a publicly accessible component